kalees64/vk64-tuto-react/README.md

 4. Explore the code and learn!
 5. Contribute back if you want to!
 6. Subscribe to my channel for more content!
-7. Follow me on Twitter for updates!
-8. Share this repository with your friends!
+7. Share this repository with your friends!
-9. Star this repository if you like it!
+8. Star this repository if you like it!
-10. Happy coding!
+9. Happy coding!